maciej-123/Altcode_Unicode/README.txt

 Warnings and prerequisites:

 -This library will only work on Ardunio (Pro) Micro and Arduino Leonardo boards as it makes us of the "Keyboard.h" library to automatically emulate keystrokes.
+The functions automatically set numlock to the correct position.

 SUMMARY WARNINGS: check windows language, download unicode input